iauns/cpm/README.md

 particular module instead of the version you requested.
 This is useful when you are working with externals or modules that require you to only use one version.
 Simply add ``USE_EXISTING_VER TRUE`` in your call to ``CPM_AddModule``.
-An example of this is given above in the section on exposing foregin module interfaces.
+An example of this is given above in the section on exposing foreign module interfaces.

-For example, if you were to request version `v0.9.1` of module `A`, and a module you added requests `v0.9.5` of the same module `A`, then your version would be upgraded to `v0.9.5` to comply with the pre-existing version of the module.
-It is considered best practice to set `USE_EXSTING_VER` to `TRUE` when using externals, even when building modules for others to use.
+For example, if a module you added (module `B`) requested version `v0.9.1` of module `A`, and you subsequently requested `v0.9.5` of module `A`, then your version would be upgraded to `v0.9.5` to comply with the pre-existing version of the module.
+It is considered best practice to set `USE_EXSTING_VER` to `TRUE` when using *externals* (not regular modules), especially when building modules for others to use.

+For regular modules, you can consider using this option to reduce the size of your executable if multiple different versions of the same module are being used.
+Just be weary of compiler errors due to version conflicts.

 Force only one module version
 -----------------------------

 As pointed out in the externals section you may force all consumers, indirect or direct, of your module to use only one version.
-Most users won't need to worry about this corner case, but it is required that all externals use this.
+Most module creators won't need to worry about this corner case, but it is required that all externals use this.
 Include a call to ``CPM_ForceOnlyOneModuleVersion`` anywhere in your module's CMakeLists.txt file to enforce this.
 Usually this call is made directly after calling ``CPM_InitModule``.

 FAQ
 ===